-Below are links and references for a selection of blog posts, presentations and publications:
+Below are links and references for a selection of publications, blog posts, presentations:

 Blog post: Scotland–Norway Knowledge Exchange: The Social Values of Heritage – reflections on my Saltire Emerging Researcher Exchange to the University of Oslo, Norway (April – June 2022).